Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: It o Integration against fractional Brownian motion

 \subsubsection{Zero mean property of time-dependent functions}

 In this subsection, we will show that for the time-dependent function $F(x,t)$ we can still have the mean zero property, i.e.

 As the time independent case, we first show the one dimensional case, then by conditional expectation technique we conclude the high dimensional cases.
-By the Itô formula (\ref{time-dept-Ito-1}) and Remark \ref{rmk-eqvlt}, we know that it is equivalent to
+By the It\^o formula (\ref{time-dept-Ito-1}) and Remark \ref{rmk-eqvlt}, we know that it is equivalent to

 Then in order to prove the zero mean property, we should verify that

 For the one dimension case, the left-hand side above can be computed as the following

 where $\varphi$ is the standard normal probability density function.\\ On the other hand,